NetCoreApps/AppleSignIn/README.md

 }
 ```

+> See JWT docs for how to [Generate a new Auth Key](https://docs.servicestack.net/jwt-authprovider#generate-new-auth-key)

 When needing to support Mobile or Desktop Apps using OAuth Providers like Sign In with Apple, we recommend using it in combination with the [JWT Auth Provider](https://docs.servicestack.net/jwt-authprovider) with `UseTokenCookie` enabled so the Authorization is returned in a stateless JWT Token that can be persisted for optimal Authentication across App restarts, e.g:

 ```csharp